briankirkpatrick/ActivityRecognitionProject/README.md

 ###Project Description
 This project is intended to convert the supplied data into a single useable data set that isolates "key" variables into a tidy data set for further analysis.

+This project does not differentiate between training subjects or test subjects.

+The variables selected were the mean and standard deviations of the estimate variables calculated for each of the signal patterns.
+MeanFreq() variables were not included as the goal was to isolate the mean values and standard deviations of the signal variables and not the average number of times they were measured.
+Angle()mean variables were not included as the purpose of the research request was to identify the mean and standard deviations for the signal variables.
+This angle set of variables is the mean of a signal type applied to an additional variable derived from the measurements themselves, angle.
+Further, there are no corresponding standard deviation measurements to these variables which will limit the usefulness of the aggregated statistics.

+The end results is a summary of the average mean and average standard deviation of the signal data for each participant further broken down to each of the 6 activities the participant completed.

 ###Project Notes and Assumptions

 This project was written using RStudio Version 0.98.507 – © 2009-2013 RStudio, Inc. on a machine using Windows 7 - Service Pack 1.